cardo-org/Rembus.jl/docs/src/supervised_api.md

 The return value of `myservice` is transported back to the RPC client calling site and `@rpc` returns.

-If the remote method throws an Exception then the local RPC client will throw either an Exception reporting the reason of the remote error.
+If the remote method throws an Exception then the local RPC client throws an Exception reporting the reason of the remote error.

 ## subscribe